Saxony: International trade

 Saxony is a strongly export-oriented economy.
 In 2018, exports amounted to 40.48 billion euros while imports stood at 24.41 billion euros.
 The largest export partner of Saxony is China with an amount of 6.72 billion euros, while the second largest export market are the United States with 3.59 billion.
 The largest exporting sectors are the automobile industry and mechanical engineering.

 In April 2022, Saxony received about 84% of its imported oil and gas from Russia while nationally Germany only imported about one third from Russia.
 This is mainly due to the pipeline network, which since the time of the GDR has been strongly integrated with the Soviet Union, similar to other states of Eastern Europe.

 Tourism

 Saxony is a renowned tourist destination in Germany.
 The cities of Dresden and Leipzig are two of Germany's most visited cities.
 Areas along the border with the Czech Republic, such as the Lusatian Mountains, Ore Mountains, Saxon Switzerland, and Vogtland, attract significant numbers of visitors.
 In addition, Saxony has well-preserved historic towns such as Görlitz, Bautzen, Freiberg, Pirna, Meissen and Stolpen as well as numerous castles and palaces.
 New tourist destinations are developing, notably in the Lusatian Lake District.

 Education

-Saxony's school system belongs to the most excelling ones in Germany.
-It has been ranked first in the German school assessment (Bildungsmonitor) for several years.